 While we’re at it, why not send Hedwig off the day before, with an innocuous letter to the Weasleys to ask them to keep Hedwig until further notice?
 Get the bird out of the house with a message that would give nothing significant away, one that even if it was intercepted, the DEs would just read and let the bird continue on its way in hopes of intercepting future messages, and eliminate the silliness of half a dozen people escaping from #4 with stuffed birds in cages.

 (Answer: since Rowling had nothing for the bird to do in this story, she had to either kill her on stage, or make other arrangements.
 She decided could manage some additional cheap tear-jerking by killing her.
 Why couldn’t Hedwig have earned her keep at the Weasleys’?
 I doubt that poor old Errol is still around.
-For that matter, why couldn’t Ginny take Hedwig to Hogwarts?)
+For that matter, why couldn’t Ginny take Hedwig with her to Hogwarts?)

 And so long as we still are escaping from Privet Drive: we were told years ago in ‘Quidditch Through the Ages’ that there is no spell or charm which will enable a wizard to fly unassisted.
-And yet during the escape, we see Tom Riddle flying around like Superman.
+And yet during the escape, we see Tom Riddle swooping around like Superman.
 What’s up with that?

 No. I’m sorry.
 I just don’t believe it.